-Accumulated Profits and Losses is the sum of an enterprise’s profits and losses, after the payments of dividend, since the enterprise’s initiation.
+Accumulated Profits and Losses is the sum of an enterprise’s profits and losses left, after the dividend is paid.
 It can also be termed as either retained capital, retained earnings or earned surplus.

-Often, an enterprise might have accrued profits not yet transferred to capital accounts of the partners.
-These are usually in the firm of general reserve, reserve fund and/or Profit and Loss Account balance.
-The new partner is not entitled to have any share in such accumulated profits.
-These are allocated among the partners by transferring it to their capital a/c in old profit sharing ratio.
+Sometimes, an enterprise might have accrued profits but not yet transferred to capital accounts of the partners.
+These are usually in the form of general reserve, reserve fund and/or Profit and Loss account balance.
+However, the new partner is not entitled to have any share in such accumulated profits.
+These are only allocated among the old partners by transferring it to their capital a/c in old profit sharing ratio.
 Correspondingly, if there are some accrued losses in the form of a dr (Debit) balance of P and L account appearing in the balance sheet of the firm.

 The journal entries for the Accumulated Profits and Losses account is as follows:

 Below is an illustration mentioned for the clear picture :